Pipeline Quality

 Data wrangling code.
 Any code dealing with transforming data deserves scrutiny, especially feature-engineering code.
 Data transformations often need to deal with tricky corner cases, and it is easy to introduce mistakes that can be difficult to detect.
 Data scientists often inspect some sample data to see whether the transformed data looks correct, but rarely systematically test for corner cases and rarely deliberately decide how to handle invalid data (e.g., throw an exception or replace with default value).
 If data transformation code is modularized, tests can check correct transformations, check corner cases, and check that unexpected inputs are rejected.

 Training code.
-Even when the full training process may ingest huge data sets and take a long time, tests with small input datasets can ensure that the training code is set up correctly.
+Even when the full training process may ingest huge datasets and take a long time, tests with small input datasets can ensure that the training code is set up correctly.
 As learning is usually entirely performed by a machine-learning library, it is uncommon to test the learning code beyond the basic setup.
 For example, most API misuse issues and most mismatch issues of tensor dimensions and size in deep learning can be detected by executing the training code with small datasets.

 Interactions with other components.
-The pipeline interacts with many other components of the system and many problems can occur there, for example, when loading training data, when interacting with a feature server, when uploading a serialized model, or when running A/B tests.
+The pipeline interacts with many other components of the system, and many problems can occur there, for example, when loading training data, when interacting with a feature server, when uploading a serialized model, or when running A/B tests.
 These kinds of problems relate to the interaction of multiple components.
-It is usually worth testing that local error handling and error reporting mechanisms work as expected, as discussed above.
+It is usually worth testing that local error handling and error reporting mechanisms work as expected, as discussed earlier.
 Beyond that, we can test the correct interaction of multiple components with integration testing and system testing, to which we will return shortly in chapter System Quality.

 Beyond functional correctness.
 Beyond testing the correctness of the pipeline implementations, it can be worth considering other qualities, such as latency, throughput, and memory needs, when machine-learning pipelines operate at scale on large datasets.
 This can help ensure that changes to code in the pipeline do not derail resource needs for executing the pipeline.
 Standard libraries and profilers can be used just as in non-ML software.